Amarjeetrao33/HubL-Modules/README.md

 # HubL-Modules

-This is the codebase for HubL Modules that created for Niswey clients HubSpot Website Templates during my internship Period.
+This is the codebase for HubL Modules that created for Niswey clients HubSpot Website & Email Templates during my internship Period.

 ### links for those Websites url's :-
    - EP&C patents and designs :- https://www.epc.nl/en/